 You will need a debt facility to supply the capital for the loans.
 This may or may not be your bank partner.

-You are responsible for handling all aspects of the loan, including approval, interest rates, term length, and fee collection.
-This is set by configuring the loan subproducts for your installment loan product.
+You are responsible for handling all aspects of the loan, including approval, interest rates, term length, installment fees, and fee collection.
+These are configured by the loan subproducts for your installment loan product.
 See the Assign installment loan subproducts for more details on subproducts.

 You are responsible for determining the money movement rules.
 This includes: